 We know the sun won't stop you from doing what you love.
 That’s why at Free Fly, you’ll find a range of UPF-rated sun-protective clothing for men, women, and kids made from lightweight, buttery soft organic bamboo and our proprietary performance wovens for uncompromised comfort, movement, and protection.

 We’ve worked hard to create the most comfortable, breathable, UPF-rated performance apparel that won’t slow you down or jeopardize your skin health.
 We thoughtfully designed our sun-protective clothing for women, men, and kids with protective features like lightweight hoodies for head and neck protection.
-Many of our men’s and women’s hoodies feature thumbholes for top-of-hand protection, a lifesaver when the sun’s at its worst.
+Many of our men’s sun hoodies and women’s sun hoodies feature thumbholes for top-of-hand protection, a lifesaver when the sun’s at its worst.

 Shop Free Fly today to find the men's sun shirts and women's sun shirts, bottoms, and accessories for your active lifestyle.
 See our stuff in the wild at @freeflyapparel, or learn more about our sun-protective clothing at the Free Fly Blog!